 These stocks are less risky than growth stocks as they have a proven and a stable business model.

-E.g. Large Indian IT firms such as TCS, Infosys, and Wipro fit into the above criteria of being ‘cheap’ compared to their actual worth and paying steady and consistent dividends to their shareholders.
+E.g. Large Indian IT firms such as TCS, Infosys, Wipro and banks such as HDFC Bank, Axis Bank fit into the above criteria of being ‘cheap’ compared to their actual worth and paying steady and consistent dividends to their shareholders.

 |Parameter/type||Growth Stocks||Value Stocks|